furti/FreeCAD-ArchTextures/README.md

 **The workbench works with FreeCAD 0.18 Python 3 and Python 2 builds.
 It might also work with older versions but is not tested so far**

-1. At first download and open the "House.FCStd" file located unter "Resources/Documentation" in the repository.
+1. At first download and open the "House.FCStd" file located under "Resources/Documentation" in the repository.
 Or start with whatever arch project you want.
 Now you should see this building in the 3D View

 ![Untextured](./Resources/Documentation/untextured.png)